The Artist's Eye Studio

 Unfortunately, THIS is the editable PDF.
 It is useless.

+The mockup was a PNG file, and not editable.
 Being a reasonably clever designer, I opened the mockup in a separate browser tab, enlarged it on my high-resolution monitor, and took a screenshot of the ChatGPT's illustration, which I titled "Sinuous Rainbow."

 Then I rebuilt the layout in a more interesting arrangement in Illustrator.
 I sampled colors from the illustration, created a better hierarchy, and chose more better fonts.
 I lean towards bold condensed for tech-y designs, but that's what style is about.
 I added the client logo and created a QR code.